kpowch/midterm-project/README.md

 # Chalkboard
-Chalkboard is a place to categorize, share, and reference back to your learning resources like tutorials, blogs, and videos - essentially, a `Pinterest for Learners`.
+Chalkboard is a place to categorize, share, search for, and reference back to your learning resources like tutorials, blogs, and videos - essentially, a `Pinterest for Learners`.
 Post your own resources, or _like_ other's.
+Search for resources via the search bar (by title and description) or by filtering by topic.
 This app makes it easier to keep everything in one central, publically available place, at your fingertips.

 ## Getting Started
 These instructors will get you a copy of the project up and running on your local machine for development and testing purposes.